\\\ Dog Walks

-Cromer is a delightful seaside town with a late-Victorian fully functioning pier including the Pavilion Theatre.
-Predominantly a tourist location, it enjoys both an esplanade (our main feature image) and long promenade peppered with pretty coloured beach huts.
+A delightful seaside town, Cromer provides visitors a late-Victorian fully functioning pier including the Pavilion Theatre.
+Predominantly a tourist location, it enjoys both an esplanade (our main feature image) and a typical long promenade peppered with traditional English pretty coloured beach huts.

 Out of season, it makes a glorious beach walk for any dog owner and their pooch.
-The beach is shingle with breakwaters and is accessible with sloping gangways as well as steps, but when the tide goes out there’s endless stretches of golden sandy beaches to enjoy.
+The beach is shingle with breakwaters and is accessible with sloping gangways as well as steps, but when the tide goes out there are endless stretches of golden sandy beaches to enjoy.

-Sheringham like Cromer reserves the right to ban dogs on beaches during summer months and must be kept on a fairly short 1.8 meter lead at all times between the lifeboat station and groynes areas.
+Sheringham like Cromer reserves the right to ban dogs on beaches during summer months and must be kept on a fairly short 1.8-meter lead at all times between the lifeboat station and groyne areas.

 Vets are available in case of pet emergencies close by at both Cromer and Sheringham, part of the Mirimar Veterinary Centre Practices.

 If you want to travel between Cromer and Sheringham other than walking the famed coastal path, there’s a handy train line with about 18 trains running through the day taking about 10 minutes by Greater Anglia Train company allowing pets to travel including dogs.
 Take time to read their information about travelling with your dog for free on their trains.